 Brexit is Coming

-On the 31st January 2020 the United Kingdom leaves the European Union and begins an 11 month transition period ending on the 31st December 2020.
+On the 31st January 2020 the United Kingdom left the European Union and began an 11 month transition period ending on the 31st December 2020.
 During that period, the EU and UK are expected to negotiate the “Future Relationship”.
 Part of that new future will be significant changes to the rules governing how personal data moves between the UK and the EU.

 Castlebridge has been working with clients since 2017 to assess and prepare for the impact of Brexit on personal data flows.
 Based on that experience we have developed a range of services and supports for organisations on either side of the divide to help them manage and mitigate the impacts of Brexit, deal or no deal.